joshua-laughner/GGGUtils/_sources/i2srun.rst.txt

 This will automatically extract a catalog of interferograms from all the input files passed (those matching ``*.i2s.in``) and take the header from the first of those files.
 Exactly like the first method, a config file and individual I2S input files will be placed in the directory :file:`i2srun-config`.
+As with the first option in this step, the directory (given in the above example as :file:`./i2srun-config` may be any existing directory).

 Both of these methods have the ``--split-by`` option, which controls how finely divided the interferograms should be for parallel processing.
 The default is to split them up so that each day will be run separately, but they can also be